dragoncoder047/aelith/README.md

 ### TODO

+* [ ] Fix the bug with stuff falling when player opens pause menu
 * [ ] Add player head can turn to look at whatever is being looked at
 * [ ] Add controls on call/cc to pop up a menu for editing the radius, changing the mode (throw or not), turn on or off autorecapture, etc.
 * [X] Finish writing man pages for all the types of continuations